Intradistrict Permit Requests

 - Future school-year requests: For an interdistrict transfer request received by the district more than 15 days before the commencement of instruction in the school year for which the interdistrict transfer is sought, the district will notify the parent/guardian of its final decision as soon as possible, but no later than 14 calendar days after the commencement of instruction in the school year for which transfer is sought.

-Permits may be revoked or rescinded for falsification of information on the permit application/questionnaire, any change to the criteria required for the permit issued, and/or failure to maintain satisfactory citizenship, attendance, and scholarship.
+Permits may be denied, revoked, or rescinded for falsification of information on the permit application/questionnaire, any change to the criteria required for the permit issued, and/or failure to maintain satisfactory citizenship, attendance, and scholarship.

-Interdistrict permits expire when the student transitions to a new school and/or district.
+Interdistrict permits expire when students transition to a new school and/or district.

 Please note: Interdistrict permit requests may only be filed by the student’s educational rights holder.